INDUCTION & COMPLIANCE MADE EASY

 How to write a welcome letter to a new employee

-Congratulations.
-You’ve found the perfect new addition to your team.
-One who will help your company continue to consolidate – and grow – its business.
-You’ve set the start date, put the HR wheels in motion and let the existing team members know.
-Now comes another crucial part – sending out a welcome letter.
+Congratulations on finding the perfect addition to your team, someone who will help your company continue to consolidate grow its business.
+You’ve set the start date, initiated the HR process and informed the existing team members.
+Now comes another crucial step – sending out a welcome letter.

-This is one of the most crucial pieces of communication in the whole induction process.
-It sets the tone for your new employee’s working life to come and plays a practical role in setting them up to hit the ground running.
+This letter is one of the most important pieces of communication in the entire induction process.
+It sets the tone for your new employee’s working life and plays a practical role in helping them hit the ground running.

 With this in mind, it’s important to get it right.
-And there are two areas to cover off – one is personal, one is more practical.
+There are areas to cover – one personal and one.

 THE PERSONAL